How to Setup Your Construction P&L: The Ultimate Guide

 Sales and Marketing

 Next up are the costs to acquire customers.
 These are typically your marketing and sales expenses.
-For example, if you spend money on Google AdWords or hire a salesperson, those costs would fall into this category.
+For example, if you spend money on Google AdWords or hire a salesperson, those costs will fall into this category.

 General and Admin

 The next section of your P&L is your general and administrative expenses.
-This line includes all the day-to-day costs associated with running your business that are not directly utilized to serving or acquiring customers.
+This line includes all of the day-to-day costs associated with running your business that are not directly utilized to serving or acquiring customers.
 These include overhead costs like rent, utilities, legal, accounting, information systems, management salaries, and insurance.

 Profit